stormmuller/PixelForge/README.md

 ## What the engine is not

-The engine is not a place to store code that is hyper specific to a game.
+The engine is not a place to store code that is hyper-specific to a game.
 For example: a system for collecting coins.

 ## What if my system is specific to a particular genre?

-You can make a seperate folder or package outside of the engine.
+You can make a separate folder or package outside of the engine.

 ## Acknowledgements
  - [Howler.js](https://howlerjs.com/)